Never Again (The X-Files): Reception

-"Never Again" was originally broadcast in the United States on the Fox network on February 2, 1997, and was first broadcast in the United Kingdom on BBC One on December 3, 1997.
+"Never Again" was originally broadcast in the United States on the Fox network on February 2, 1997.
 This episode earned a Nielsen rating of 13, with a 19 share, meaning that roughly 13 percent of all television-equipped households, and 19 percent of households watching television, were tuned in to the episode.
 It was viewed by 21.36 million viewers.

 The episode received mostly positive reviews from television critics.
 Zack Handlen from The A.V.
 Club was positive towards the episode and gave it an A. He applauded the fact that it "lets Scully be flawed" and allowed her to be "far more human" than usual on the show.
 Handlen concluded that the episode was a success because it illustrated "the way our need to connect with others makes us vulnerable".
 He was, however, critical of Mulder's actions in the episode, calling him a "spoiled ass" and noted that there was a "little boy ignored feel to his dialogue at the end".
 Meghan Deans from Tor.com wrote positively of the episode and noted that "[i]t is fortunate, I think, that the Super Bowl forced the change in sequence."
 She argued that, had "Leonard Betts" not aired before "Never Again", the audience would have been forced to "read her actions as reactions to Mulder and Mulder alone" rather than against the fact that she has cancer.

 Paula Vitaris from Cinefantastique gave the episode a positive review and awarded it three stars out of four.
 She called Scully's unhappiness with her situation "understandable" and positively critiqued Gillian Anderson, calling her performance "wonderful".
 Vitaris, however, was critical of the "Leonard Betts"/"Never Again" switch, writing that "nothing in this episode points to fear of cancer as Scully's motivation".
 She concluded, however, that "['Never Again'] is a fascinating look at a whole new side of [Scully]."
 Not all reviews were glowing.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, on the other hand, gave the episode a mixed review and rated it two-and-a-half stars out of five.
-The two were critical of Scully's behavior, noting that "seeing Scully as angry and bored and believing her life is pointless isn't really Scully".
-They argued that Scully's belief that her life is boring is easily countered by the fact that "she hunts fluke monsters, catches serial killers, and gets abducted by aliens".
-Despite this, Shearman and Pearson wrote that "Gillian Anderson makes it work."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, on the other hand, gave the episode a mixed review and rated it two-and-a-half stars out of five.
+The author was critical of Scully's behavior, noting that "seeing Scully as angry and bored and believing her life is pointless isn't really Scully".
+Shearman argued that Scully's belief that her life is boring is easily countered by the fact that "she hunts fluke monsters, catches serial killers, and gets abducted by aliens".
+Despite this, Shearman wrote that "Gillian Anderson makes it work."